 The Jones Graduate School of Business continues to produce the next generation of leaders in entrepreneurship.

-The program at Rice Business has been consistently ranked among the top 10 graduate entrepreneurship programs in the nation, reflective of the depth and breadth of resources for entrepreneurs during their time at Rice and beyond.
-We are proud to be ranked the #1 Graduate Entrepreneurship Program by Princeton Review and Entrepreneur Magazine this year.
+Rice Business has been consistently ranked among the top 10 graduate entrepreneurship programs in the nation, reflective of the depth and breadth of resources for entrepreneurs during their time at Rice and beyond.
+We are proud to be ranked the #1 Graduate Entrepreneurship Program for the second year in a row this year by Princeton Review and Entrepreneur Magazine.

 Entrepreneurship classes emphasize a combination of mindset and skillset and focus on multiple stages of the entrepreneurial process.
 Classes include The New Enterprise, Enterprise Acquisition, The Social Enterprise and more, tailored to a wide range of interests.